uakfdotb/ghostpp/readme.txt

 In battle.net (via local chat or whisper at any time):

 !addadmin <name>         add a new admin to the database for this realm !addban <name> <reason>  add a new ban to the database for this realm !announce <sec> <msg>    set the announce message (the bot will print <msg> every <sec> seconds in the game lobby), leave blank or "off" to disable the announce message
 !autohost <m> <p> <n>    auto host up to <m> games, auto starting when <p> players have joined, with name <n>, leave blank or "off" to disable auto hosting
 !autostart <players>     auto start the game when the specified number of players have joined, leave blank or "off" to disable auto start
 !ban                     alias to !addban
 !channel <name>          change channel
 !checkadmin <name>       check if a user is an admin on this realm !checkban <name>         check if a user is banned on this realm !close <number> ...      close slot
-!closeall               close all open slots !countadmins            display the total number of admins for this realm !countbans              display the total number of bans for this realm !deladmin <name>        remove an admin from the database for this realm !delban <name>          remove a ban from the database for this realm !disable                disable creation of new games !enable                 enable creation of new games !end <number>           end a game in progress (disconnect everyone) !exit [force]           shutdown ghost++, optionally add [force] to skip checks !getclan                refresh the internal copy of the clan members list !getfriends             refresh the internal copy of the friends list !getgame <number>       display information on a game in progress !getgames               display information on all games !hold <name> ...        hold a slot for someone
+!closeall                close all open slots !countadmins             display the total number of admins for this realm !countbans               display the total number of bans for this realm !deladmin <name>         remove an admin from the database for this realm !delban <name>           remove a ban from the database for this realm !disable                 disable creation of new games !enable                  enable creation of new games !end <number>            end a game in progress (disconnect everyone) !exit [force]            shutdown ghost++, optionally add [force] to skip checks !getclan                 refresh the internal copy of the clan members list !getfriends              refresh the internal copy of the friends list !getgame <number>        display information on a game in progress !getgames                display information on all games !hold <name> ...         hold a slot for someone !hostsg <name>           host a saved game
 !load <filename>         load a config file (for changing maps), leave blank to see current map - the ".cfg" is automatically appended to the filename
+!loadsg <filename>       load a saved game
 !map <filename>          alias to !load
 !open <number> ...       open slot
 !openall                 open all closed slots
 !priv <name>             host private game
 !privby <owner> <name>   host private game by another player (gives <owner> access to admin commands in the game lobby and in the game)
 !pub <name>              host public game
 !pubby <owner> <name>    host public game by another player (gives <owner> access to admin commands in the game lobby and in the game)
 !quit [force]            alias to !exit
-!say <text>             send <text> to battle.net as a chat command !saygames <text>        send <text> to all games
+!say <text>              send <text> to battle.net as a chat command !saygame <number> <text> send <text> to the specified game in progress !saygames <text>         send <text> to all games
 !sp                      shuffle players
 !start [force]           start game, optionally add [force] to skip checks !stats [name]            display basic player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !statsdota [name]        display DotA player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !swap <n1> <n2>          swap slots
 !unban                   alias to !delban
 !unhost                  unhost game in lobby
 !version                 display version information (can be used by non admins)

 In game lobby:

 !a                      alias to !abort
 !abort                  abort countdown
-!announce <sec> <msg>   set the announce message (the bot will print <msg> every <sec> seconds), leave blank or "off" to disable the announce message
+!addban <name> <reason> add a new ban to the database (it tries to do a partial match) !announce <sec> <msg>   set the announce message (the bot will print <msg> every <sec> seconds), leave blank or "off" to disable the announce message
 !autostart <players>    auto start the game when the specified number of players have joined, leave blank or "off" to disable auto start
+!autosave <on/off>      enable or disable autosaving !ban                    alias to !addban
-!check <name>           check a user's status (leave blank to check your own status) !checkban <name>        check if a user is banned on any realm !close <number> ...     close slot
+!check <name>           check a user's status (leave blank to check your own status) !checkban <name>        check if a user is banned on any realm !checkme                check your own status (can be used by non admins, sends a private message visible only to the user) !close <number> ...     close slot
 !closeall               close all open slots
 !comp <slot> <skill>    create a computer in slot <slot> of skill <skill> (skill is 0 for easy, 1 for normal, 2 for insane)